 By pairing like-abled clients together, our groups hike and operate more cohesively.
 Nobody at the front gets frustrated by the slow pace; nobody in the back gets frustrated by being left behind; and we rarely must split up groups to accommodate divergent abilities.

-Whereas most guiding organizations accept the first eight or ten paying customers who want to join a specific trip, I thoroughly review each applicant and try to match them with other applicants who have similar physical abilities, outdoor experiences, and even biographies.
-If I do my job correctly, you’ll feel like you’re with lifelong hiking partners.
+Whereas most guiding organizations accept the first eight or ten paying customers who want to join a specific trip, we thoroughly review each applicant and try to match them with other applicants who have similar physical abilities, outdoor experiences, and even biographies.
+If we do our job well, which we often do, you may finish your trip with new friends and hiking partners.

 What intensity level is best for you?